 Anyone who desires it, and who has not already been Baptized.
 In the case of infants and small children, anyone whose parents or guardians desire it for them.

 Baptisms at St. John’s take place in the context of Sunday worship, reminding us that those being baptized are becoming a part of the Church and that they will be supported by this community of support and love.
 Baptisms take place four times during year: The Easter Vigil (March 31), the Day of Pentecost (May 20), All Saints’ Sunday (November 3), and the Feast of the Baptism of Jesus (shortly after the New Year).
-We also perform baptisms at the 8am and 9am services at other times during the year.
+This year we will also have 10am baptisms on August 12 We also perform baptisms at the 8am and 9am services at other times during the year.

 Participation in a baptism class is required for those desiring to be baptized and for the parents of children preparing for baptism, and is also open to those who are just curious about the meaning of the sacrament.
 The class will focus on the meaning of baptism and on how to integrate faith into your life and the life of your child.
 We’ll also talk through the logistics of the baptismal service.
 A short (approximately 1hr) online course follows this session.